atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 J
 K ** true — But as there is a great “. difference between people with regard “to their birth and fortune, there fhouid “also be a difference in their manner “of living and appearance; or elfe “there is an end to all difiinfiion t ^ “people of fashion, and people of no *■'’ fashion, without such a difference, “will be confounded together: little “people, when they strive to appear “always make themselves ridir
-“euloiis, even - So contemptible, that ‘‘ they are not to be endured.”
+“euloiis, even - So contemptible, that ‘‘ they are not to be endured."
 Here Mrs. Selby coloured; and upon her ladyship’s railing her voice upon the animating Subject, felt herself rather offended — She took leave of her immediately; but her anger had not prevented her from making several obfer vadons on the furniture of the dressing room,
 X ^